 Night buses allow you to easily get off the beaten path and travel to places all over Japan – ever dreamt of going to the northern coast of Japan but got put off by the number of train transfers?
 You can take a night bus there without a worry and all the uncomfortable bag dragging!

 What should I do with my luggage when I arrive?
 You can find many affordable coin lockers all over Japan.
-They are located by all main bus and tran stations.
+They are located by all main bus and train stations.
 Head to your nearest coin lockers and leave your bags there!
 If your accommodation isn’t too far away, you can also try bringing your bags before the check-in time and leaving them for the day.

 Many bigger cities will also have temporary luggage depots, like the one under Tokyo station.
 If you've come prepared with an overnight bag or backpacking bag, pack the essentials for your explorations into the bag you're taking with you and leave the rest of your stuff in your suitcase at the depot - they charge by the day but the rest of your luggage will be waiting for you safely in your suitcase upon your return!